hashmaster3k/sweater_weather_back_end/README.md

 ## Setting up API

 Multiple APIs were used for this project.
 You may choose your own APIs, however some refactoring may be needed based on the returned results of said API.
-The APs used were:
+The APIs used in this app are:

 - [MapQuest API](https://developer.mapquest.com/)
 - [OpenWeather](https://openweathermap.org/)